In the Community

 Concord Light publishes the bi-monthly Concord News newsletter for our residential customers.
 Concord News contains helpful energy conservation ideas for homeowners, ways to save money with off-peak rates, updates on current events, community news, and financial information.
 The newsletter is printed on recycled paper using 100% post-consumer fiber.
 The paper is manufactured using biogas enery and is certified EcoLogo, processed chlorine free, and FSC recycled.

 Business News is Concord Light's quarterly newsletter for our business customers.
-Concord Light also has an e-newsletter for its business customers.
+Concord Light also publishes an e-newsletter for its business customers.
 The e-newsletter is a streamlined and environmentally-friendly alternative to the paper version.